Jefferson Library Collections

 Audio and Video Collection

-The Library has over 300 unpublished documents compiled by Foundation staff, interns, and other researchers dealing with Jefferson, Monticello, and period history.
+- Research Reports collection consists of 3,000 unpublished essays compiled by Foundation staff, interns, and other researchers.
+These deal with Jefferson, Monticello, and period history.
 Some unique items include Archaeology Reports, The Joinery at Jefferson's Monticello, Jefferson's Journey to Washington, November 1800, and Chronologies of the Whereabouts of Martha Jefferson, 1784-1809, Mary Jefferson, 1784-1809, Thomas Jefferson, 1767-1826.

 Some titles owned by Thomas Jefferson are on display in The Library (Book Room) at Monticello.